ClemRz/Introduction-to-IoT/README.md

 ## Getting started

-The following exercises will help you create your first IoT device.:
+The following exercises will help you create your first IoT device:

 * Read the DHT11: [Exercise #1](exercices/exercise_01.md "Exercise #1")
 * Create an end point: [Exercise #2](exercices/exercise_02.md "Exercise #2")